Kernel and Clusters

 for further details on building the kernel.

 INSTALL_MOD_STRIP=1 during the build

 to strip out the symbol information and create a collection

 of modules and initrd file only about 10% the size

 of the unstripped alternative.

 Red Hat uses the same base version of the kernel throughout one major release.
 They make changes to patch kernel bugs, tune performance, and add functionality but build all of these from the same base version modified to build the *.0 kernel.
 The GNU GPL requires that the modified source code be freely distributed, but at times Red Hat have obfuscated their changes.
 Oracle's RedPatch project de-obfuscates these changes, providing the patch files that create Red Hat's variant kernels.

-Automatic post-boot kernel tuning now uses
+Automatic post-boot kernel tuning in RHEL 7 and later uses

 /etc/sysctl.conf first, followed by

 to manage the kernel-based Linux Virtual Server code,